-I was walking home the other day, thinking about some things I had tried in my business over the last few weeks.
+I was out walking home the other day, thinking about some things I had tried in my work and life over the last few weeks.
 Nothing major, but I had run some small experiments with myself, looked at different ways for organising my week and tried a couple of new ways of handing difficult or tricky conversations.
 Some succeeded, some not – and the jury’s still out on a couple.

 What struck me was how relaxed I was in doing things this way, how much I now live and work from the perspective that ‘life is a series of experiments’.
-It’s a big shift for me over the last decade or two.
+It’s been a big shift for me over the last decade or two.

 But then I grew up.
 I decided that I was going to change my life metaphor, to something more useful.
 I decided to live as if life was a series of experiments and adventures, so trial and error was the go, failures were fine – and I was in charge of the rules!
 It took a while to really believe it and live accordingly, but once I did, my life changed.
 I have fun.

 So, how do you see your work (and your life)?
 Is it: